Quick Guide: How to Keep Wildfire Smoke Out of a House

 Signs that wildfire smoke inhalation has occurred include:

-It's almost as if you're having a panic attack while fighting off an allergy attack that's what happens when you inhale wildfire smoke.
 Asthma attacks are also possible if you breathe in wildfire smoke.
-So, if anyone in your home has asthma, you must have an extra inhaler in your emergency first aid kit.
+If you or anyone in your home has asthma, you must have an extra inhaler in your emergency first aid kit.

-When the worst is over and once the wildfire is under control, you still have to be cautious.
+Once the wildfire is under control, you still have to be cautious.
 The fine particles of wildfire smoke can linger in the air for weeks.
 Until the air clears, homeowners should take additional measures to purify the air inside.
+This includes regularly changing your air filters.

 Best Air Filter For Smoke

 Evacuating an affected area for at least three days is the best way to avoid wildfire smoke inhalation.
-If there is an evacuation order from the local government, everyone should follow those recommendations.
+However, it’s important to follow recommendations from your local authorities, especially if there is a chance of an evacuation order.

-There are also things you can do in advance to prevent wildfire smoke from entering your home.
-One thing you can do is choose an HVAC air filter that's capable of filtering smoke from the air.
-Some air filters are designed specifically for filtering smoke, although they typically address cigarette and kitchen smoke.
+You can also prepare in advance to prevent wildfire smoke from entering your home.
+The best thing you can do is choose an HVAC air filter capable of filtering smoke from the air.
+Some air filters are designed to filter smoke, although they typically address cigarette and kitchen smoke.

 Here are some of the best air filters in the market: